 Many other changes occur in the genes of osteosarcoma cells.

 It is rare when anyone is diagnosed with osteosarcoma.
 However, some groups of people are more likely to develop osteosarcoma:

-People who have received radiation treatment for other types of cancer are more likely to develop osteosarcoma.
+People who have received radiation treatment for another type of cancer.
+Those who have previously received radiation treatment are more likely to develop osteosarcoma.
 High doses of radiation treatment at a younger age increase the risk.
-The time between radiation treatment and osteosarcoma risk is typically more than a decade and is rarely the cause of osteosarcoma in adolescents and young adults.
+However, the time between radiation treatment and osteosarcoma risk is typically more than a decade and is rarely the cause of osteosarcoma in children and adolescents.

-Children with an inherited form of retinoblastoma are more likely to develop osteosarcoma.
+Children with an inherited form of retinoblastoma.
+This group of children, who most often have changes in the RB gene throughout their body, are more likely to develop osteosarcoma.

-Children with Li-Fraumeni syndrome have a higher risk of sarcoma including particularly osteosarcoma, brain cancer, breast cancer, leukemia, and adrenal cancer.
+Children with Li-Fraumeni syndrome.
+A child with Li-Fraumeni syndrome has a higher risk of sarcoma, including osteosarcoma, as well as brain cancer, breast cancer, leukemia, and adrenal cancer.
 Li-Fraumeni syndrome is a rare disorder of the p53 gene.
 That gene is responsible for getting rid of abnormal cells.

-People with Rothmund-Thomson syndrome are more likely to develop osteosarcoma.
+People with Rothmund-Thomson syndrome.
+This group of people is more likely to develop osteosarcoma.
 Rothmund-Thomson syndrome is an uncommon disorder.
 It is characterized by short height, rash, hair loss, and skeletal dysplasia.
 Skeletal dysplasia are noncancerous abnormalities of the bones.